 - 1. Study the feasibility of adding another access road into the community to improve safety and disaster response. - 2.
 Support implementation of a Safe Routes to School Program and provide adequate pedestrian and bicycle infrastructure to all Discovery Bay schools and Excelsior Middle School. - 3.
-Add a sports field complex, possibly on the east side of Discovery Bay. - 4.
-Provide bathrooms and better maintenance at Slifer Park and consider transitioning ownership to the Community Services District. - 5.
-Move the northern portion of Cecchini Ranch, which is under an agricultural conservation easement, outside of the Urban Limit Line.
+Work with the Town of Discovery Bay CSD to determine the feasibility of providing bathrooms at Slifer Park. - 4.
+Move the approximately 520.7-acre northern portion of the former Cecchini Ranch, which is under an agricultural conservation easement, outside the ULL.